 Finding seller-financed properties is the tricky part.
 Most sellers are not looking to finance a loan when they sell.
 To find seller financed listings, look for homes that have no loans against them or an MLS listing description that say seller financing is available.
 The seller’s terms can vary greatly depending on how desperate they are to sell and what exactly they are looking to get out of the deal.
 Do not expect to pay four percent interest on a seller-financed loan; they will want a premium on any money they lend.
 It is also harder to find great deals with seller financing, which is a key to my strategy.
 There are many new restrictions on financing thanks to the recent Dodd-Frank Act.

-Use proceeds from a refinance to buy investment property with no money down
+Use proceeds from a refinance to buy an investment property with no money down

 If you already have a home, you may or may not have equity after the recent market downturn.
 In most areas of the country, home values are rising and interest rates are at record lows.
 You may be able to refinance your home and get enough money to buy an investment property.
 Once you are able to buy an investment property, you can refinance it in one year.
 With rates as low as they are, if you bought the home below market value, you should be able to take out as much as you put into the house and still cash flow.
 I use this refinance technique all the time.
 I offer more details here.
 Getting lenders to do a refinance is tricky when you own multiple investment properties.
-I use a portfolio lender who has allowed me to use a cash out refinance on as many properties as I want.
+I use a portfolio lender who has allowed me to use a cash-out refinance on as many properties as I want.
+The BRRRR method is another way to buy with less money using a refinance.

 Buy a move-in ready property to reduce the amount of money spent on repairs